barakagb/gb-dl/README.md

-# GB-dl
+# GB-DL
-A python based utility to download courses from infosec4tc.teachable.com and stackskills.com for personal offline use.
+A python based utility to download courses from infosec4tc.teachable.com , academy.ehacking.net and stackskills.com for personal offline use.

 ## Usage
 To use this script: